 Wooden benches: Rustic outdoor weddings often incorporate wooden furniture for a more natural vibe.

 When it comes time to exchange vows and say your “I dos,” the focus should be on you and your partner.
 Using a decorative arch to frame your special moment will create a picture-perfect image that you can cherish for years to come.
+(Arches can also be a great backdrop for other wedding photos, like pics with the families, bridesmaids, or wedding party.)

 This list of arch ideas might have the perfect detail to fit in with your theme: